 6. Fair Share Vouchers for Disabled Families

 As part of its fair share allocation, HACC received vouchers for use by Disabled Families.
-When a voucher under this housing opportunity becomes available for reissue (e.g., the Family initially selected for the program drops out or is unsuccessful in their search for housing), the voucher may be used only for the next eligible Disabled Family on the Section 8 Waiting List.
-If there is an insufficient pool of Disabled Families on the Section 8 Waiting List, HACC shall conduct outreach to encourage eligible Disabled Families to apply.
+When a voucher under this housing opportunity becomes available for reissue (e.g., the Family initially selected for the program drops out or is unsuccessful in their search for housing), the voucher may be used only for the next eligible Disabled Family on the HCVWaiting List.
+If there is an insufficient pool of Disabled Families on the HCVWaiting List, HACC shall conduct outreach to encourage eligible Disabled Families to apply.
 Outreach may include contacting independent living centers, advocacy organization for Persons with Disabilities, and medical, mental health and social service providers for referrals of Persons with Disabilities who would benefit from Housing Choice Voucher assistance.
-Following admission to the Section 8 program, all other program requirements will apply.
+Following admission to the HCVHCVP, all other program requirements will apply.

 7. Money Follows the Person Initiative